Why DNA-Evolutions' TourOptimizer - Special Features

 Hard Constraints - Violations not allowed

-The previous section about CapturedNodes, from a high-level perspective, describes a hard constraint of matching TimeWindows.
-Further, there are potentially other conditions in a lot of business-cases that need to be matched no matter how sub-optimal an optimization result can become.
-For example, think of a truck-driver who needs a particular qualification to pick up some dangerous goods.
-It doesn't matter that there is another Resource existing (without the qualification) that has more time, is better located, or something else.
+The previous section about CapturedNodes, from a high-level perspective, described hard constraints of matching TimeWindows.
+There potentially are other conditions in many business-cases that need to be matched no matter how sub-optimal an optimization result can become.
+Some jobs might require a particular qualification - for example, a truck driver who has to pick up dangerous goods.
+A second Resource nearby that has more time, is better located but does not have the qualification is not making the conditions easier to fulfill.
 Sending the wrong Resource will lead to serious legal issues.

-The JOpt-TourOptimizer achieves this by using an attempt based on its architecture instead of relying on the optimization process itself.
+The JOpt-TourOptimizer achieves hard-constraint free solutions by using an attempt based architecture, rather than relying on the optimization process itself.
 Every possible permutation of the order of Nodes and Resources will lead to a new solution to the initial problem set.
 Our Optimizer effectively cuts the solution space for invalid solutions.
-In return, every solution it can find, is a valid solution, not necessarily optimal (high costs), but not containing any hard constraint violations (Figure - HC 1).
+In return, every solution it can find is a valid solution, not necessarily converging or at optimal costs, but not containing any hard constraint violations (Figure - HC 1).
+An iterative process filters out and improves on the best solutions, achieving better and better solutions the longer the optimization process runs.

 Figure - HC 1